-The Forever GI Bill®, formally know as the Harry W. Colmery Veterans Educational Assistance Act of 2017, expands education benefits for veterans, servicemembers and their families.
+The Forever GI Bill®, formally known as the Harry W. Colmery Veterans Educational Assistance Act of 2017, expands education benefits for veterans, servicemembers and their families.
 Colmery, a former American Legion national commander, wrote the original language of the GI Bill in 1944, according to the U.S. Department of Veterans Affairs.

 Some of the changes brought about from the passage of the Forever GI Bill: